Chad Richison

 Chad Richison is an American entrepreneur who has served as President and Chief Executive Officer of Paycom since its founding.
-A native Oklahoman, Richison began his career in sales with ADP, a global payroll provider, before moving to Colorado to work for a smaller, regional payroll provider.
-In 1998, Richison returned his family to Oklahoma and founded Paycom.

 Early life and education

 Richison, a graduate of Tuttle High School, holds a B.A. in Mass Communications from the University of Central Oklahoma (1989–93).

+A native Oklahoman, Richison began his career in sales with ADP, a global payroll provider, before moving to Colorado to work for a smaller, regional payroll provider.
+In 1998, Richison and his family moved to Oklahoma and he founded Paycom.

 Paycom

 Richison founded Paycom in 1998 and has remained on as its President and Chief Executive Officer.
 Paycom is believed to be one of the first companies to process payroll completely online and has been recognized by Fortune, Forbes and Inc. Magazine for its continued growth as one of the fastest-growing companies in the U.S.

 On April 21, 2014, Richison took Paycom public on the New York Stock Exchange with a successful initial public offering of 6,645,000 shares that generated net proceeds of $64.3 million.
 Following the IPO, Richison purchased an additional 52,600 shares of Paycom stock.
 In 2019, Richison said that the next important thing for the company is 100% employee engagement and usage with Paycom’s database.
 He sees employee self-service (ESS) technology as a necessary change, allowing employees more freedom to manage and input their own HR data, and freeing businesses to do more strategic, and less administrative, work.

 In April 2021, it was reported Richison was the highest paid CEO of any American company in 2020, receiving US$211.3 million as part of a restricted stock award.
 If Paycom's stock doesn't meet specific targets by 2030, the compensation package for 2020 will be in the range of $20 million (Richison is not eligible for another stock incentive until 2026).